Mamaweegee123/MediaWave2000/FEATURES.md

-# MediaWave2000 — Full Feature List

-A complete reference of everything MediaWave2000 does.
-Use this as a checklist, a release reference, or a source to pull from when writing descriptions.

----

 ## Core Experience

 - **Live TV simulation** — plays your media library as a continuously running channel lineup, scheduled in real time